 Automating Accounts Payable allows users to restrict access to sensitive information and store documents, invoices, and contracts safely in accordance with data regulations.
 A survey conducted by Strategic Treasurer said 90% felt Accounts Payable was the most susceptible department to fraudulent attacks.
 Automation provides control to prevent fraud and maverick spend within an organization.
 We’ve written recently about fraud detection and prevention, read it here.

 6. Full Visibility

-Achieve greater visibility into the Accounts Payable process and benefit from keen insights into company spend and health.
-Automating Accounts Payable will give you the advantage of having everything on one platform, providing an overview of costs, unpaid invoices, and outstanding liabilities.
+Every organization is keen to gain full visibility into their operations in light of the unease and uncertainty that Covid-19 has caused.
+Automation gives greater visibility into the Accounts Payable process so management can assess the company’s spending and health.
+Companies that use automation have the advantage of having everything on one platform, providing an overview of costs, unpaid invoices, and outstanding liabilities.
 A Levvel report explained that 40% of respondents saw improved visibility into their outstanding invoices with AP automation.